pmlave/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 6. Adding a public method to the BaseGeometry class.
 7. Implementing another instance method and adding many test cases.
 8. Implementing a class that inherits from BaseGeometry.
+9. Implementing further methods for the Rectangle class.`